qmk/qmk_firmware/keyboards/handwired/dactyl_manuform/readme.md

 to use 4 resistors and have the pull-ups in both halves, but this is unnecessary in simple use cases.

 You can change your configuration between serial and i2c by modifying your `config.h` file.
-[Split Keyboard documentation](https://docs.qmk.fm/#/feature_split_keyboard)
+[Split Keyboard documentation](https://docs.qmk.fm/#/feature_split_keyboard).

+Next, wire the switch matrix in sequence as specified by the chosen variant's column and row definitions.

 ## Optional Hardware